sbneto/s3conf/README.md

 export S3CONF=s3://mybucket/myfile.env
 ```

-If you already have a `aws-cli` working, this should already be enough to get you started.
+If you have a `aws-cli` working, this should already be enough to get you started.

 ## Credentials Resolution